itsNas/itsNas/README.md

+#Hi I'm Nas!

 Welcome to my GitHub profile!
-I'm Nas, a passionate full-stack developer with a love for creating innovative web solutions.
+I'm Nas, a passionate frontend developer with a love for creating innovative web solutions.
 I strive to build high-quality applications and deliver intuitive user experiences.
-With a strong foundation in JavaScript, HTML, and CSS, I enjoy exploring new technologies and staying up-to-date with the latest trends in the web development industry.
+With a strong foundation in JavaScript, HTML, and CSS, I enjoy exploring new technologies and staying up-to-date with the latest trends in frontend development.

 ## 🌱 Learning Journey

 I am continuously learning and expanding my skill set.
 Currently, I'm focusing on mastering the following technologies:

 - React.js: Building dynamic and interactive user interfaces.
-- Node.js: Developing server-side applications and APIs.
-- MongoDB: Working with NoSQL databases and data modeling.
+- JavaScript frameworks and libraries: Vue.js, Angular, etc.
-- RESTful APIs: Creating robust and scalable APIs for seamless integration.
+- Responsive web design: Creating seamless experiences across devices.
+- UI/UX design principles: Crafting visually appealing and user-friendly interfaces.

 ## 💼 Professional Experience

 I have gained practical experience through various projects and freelance work.
-I thrive in collaborative environments and have a track record of delivering high-quality solutions.
+I thrive in collaborative environments and have a track record of delivering high-quality frontend solutions.
 I'm always open to exciting opportunities and new challenges.

 ## 🛠️ Tech Stack

 Here are some of the technologies and tools that I work with:

 - Programming Languages: JavaScript, HTML, CSS
-- Front-end Development: React.js, Redux, Vue.js, Bootstrap, Tailwind CSS
+- Frontend Development: React.js, Vue.js, CSS frameworks (Bootstrap, Tailwind CSS)
-- Back-end Development: Node.js, Express.js, MongoDB, SQL
+- UI/UX Design: Figma, Adobe Photoshop
 - Version Control: Git, GitHub
 - IDEs: Visual Studio Code
-- Other Tools: Adobe Photoshop, Figma

 ## 📫 Let's Connect